Unrecognized

 The Havapoo does not shed a lot, and their grooming needs are relatively simple.
 It would be best to brush their coats daily as this will prevent a lot of shedding.
 You can give them a nice warm bath once a month and always use dog shampoo!

 It is best to bathe them if they get dirty or start smelling.
-If you wash them too often, they will end up removing their natural oil.
+If you wash them too often, it will end up removing their natural oil.
 Give their nails a clip when they get too long, and you will need to wipe their ears and eyes as they are prone to infections.

-It is a good idea to take your little ball of fluff to a professional groomer every few weeks to maintain its coat and keep it at a suitable length.
+It is a good idea to take your little ball of fluff to a professional groomer every few weeks to maintain their coat and keep it at a suitable length.
 It would help if you also brushed their teeth daily.

 Havapoos may bark when they are playing, get excited, or see a stranger.
-But they are not, particularly yappy dogs.
+But they are not particularly yappy dogs.
 If you find that your dog is barking abnormally, it is best to look into it, or a simple solution may be to train them or remove their barking trigger.

 Excessive barking may be due to a behavioural issue, and this will need to be corrected through training and socialisation.